wp-plugins/easy-twitter-feed-widget/readme.txt

 4. Easy Twitter Feed Widget Frontend Example: You can use our twitter widget with any color scheme of your WordPress theme.
 This is an example of Light and Dark WordPress theme layout.

 == Changelog ==

+= 0.4 - July 27, 2015 =

+* Enhancement: No widget title HTML markup will print when the widget title is empty.

 = 0.3 - November 13, 2014 =